barbora-express/barbora-express.github.io/hooks.md

-[//]: # (---)

-[//]: # (layout: default)

-[//]: # (title: Webhooks)

-[//]: # (nav_order: 2)

-[//]: # (permalink: //hooks)

-[//]: # (---)
+---
+layout: default
+title: Webhooks
+nav_order: 2
+permalink: //hooks
+---

 # Webhooks

 Webhooks are designed to inform merchant about order status changes.

 Webhook should return status 200 for successful consumption.

-If webhook returns `400-599` or in other words webhook failed to be delivered it will try again after 5 minutes and will repeat until it will reach 100 failures, after this it will take 12 hours break and start retry again.
-If webhook fails 300 times it will stop trying.
+If webhook failed to be delivered (calling webhook returned `400-599`), it will be tried calling again after 5 minutes and repeated until 100 failures, then after 12 hours break will be retried again.

-After this you still will be able to consume all webhooks by triggering them manually in dashboard.
+If webhook fails 300 times, it will stop trying.

 # Webhook types